wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 >
 > objective, calculate the average and work this out as bundles per cm2,
 > given that the diameter of the X10 field is 2mm, and the area of a
-> circle is π r2.
+> circle is pi  r2.

 >
 > Enter your results in the individual result sheet provided.